emmericp/ixy/README.md

 It's the lowest common denominator that everyone should be able to understand -- this is for educational purposes only.
 I've taken care to keep the code simple and understandable.

+## I can't get line rate :(
+We are currently facing a weird problem that impacts performance if your CPU is too fast.
+DPDK had the same problem in the past.
+Try applying bidirectional traffic to the forwarder and/or *underclock* your CPU to speed up ixy.

 ## It's more than ~1000 lines!
 There is a huge `ixgbe_type.h` file.
 `ixgbe_type.h` is copied from the Intel driver, it's only used as a machine-readable version of the datasheet. ixy only uses `#define` definitions for registers and the two relatively simple structs for the DMA descriptors.